 Do an inventory of your life and see if anything from your past connects with your present fears.
 It could be interesting.

-Fears aren’t the end of the world
+Fear isn’t the end of the world

 Despite how prevalent your fears are in your life, there’s always hope for change.
-The causes of fears may be many and complex, but with understanding, you can find the key to unlock these fears.
+The underlying causes may be many and complex, but with understanding, you can find the key to unlock these fears.
 I hope this has helped you learn a bit more about yourself, and I wish you well.